Interview with Wilhelm Schmid, CEO of A. Lange & Sohne.

 Recently, I was invited to interview Mr Wilhelm Schmid, CEO of A. Lange & Söhne.
 As an ardent admirer of the German watch company, I eagerly accepted the offer to meet Mr Schmid and learn more about the company he deftly manages.

-Interview with Wilhelm Schmid (WS) by Angus Davies (AD)
+Interview with Wilhelm Schmid, CEO of A. Lange & Sohne (WS) by Angus Davies (AD)